-This year we have introduced Accelerated Reader.
-This program is where a student reads a book, takes an online quiz, and gets immediate feedback.
-Students respond to regular feedback and are motivated to make progress with their reading skills.
+All students in Year 7 and 8 participate in the Accelerated Reader scheme.
+This program requires students to read a book, take an online quiz, and get immediate feedback.
+Students respond to this regular feedback and are motivated to make progress with their reading skills.
 Together with Star Reading and myON by Renaissance, it forms a complete reading practice and assessment solution for students of all ages and abilities.
-At KSA all year 7 students and selected students in Year 8 and 9 will take part in the Accelerated Reader programme.

 The Star Reading tests create a comprehensive set of reports and reveal how much a student has been reading, at what level of complexity, and how well they have understood what they have read.
 Vocabulary growth and literacy skills are also measured, giving teachers insight into how well students have responded to reading schemes and class instruction.